-Altitude: 1,107 m asl
+Altitude: 1,107 m a.s.l.

-Already in pre-Roman times "Irtzens”, like Jerzens was called in former times, has been settled and in the Middle Ages it has become famous for its cutleries.
+Jerzens extends in the anterior part of the Pitztal valley on both riverbanks of the Pitze brook.
+Already in pre-Roman times "Irtzens" was settled, and in the Middle Ages it became famous for its cutleries.
 The different hamlets emerged out of the so-called Schwaighof farms.
 Today Jerzens, located on the sunny terrace of the Pitztal valley, is a popular holiday resort.